colingorrie/digital-garden/_notes/sla-instruction-limit.md

 ---

-title: "The effect of instruction on second language acquisition is limited"
+title: 'The effect of instruction on second language acquisition is limited'
+level: 2
 ---

 The findings regarding the efficacy of instruction on [[Second language acquisition]] is mixed.
 Counterintuivitely, instruction is not always helpful.

 - Instruction sometimes has no effect on acquisition.

   It cannot allow learners to skip steps in developmental sequences (see [[Learners' output proceeds along predictable paths]]).

 - Instruction can sometimes slow down acquisition.